dfinity/threshold/README.md

 - ad-hoc threshold calculation
 - no checks for duplicate proposal ids
 - no checks for duplicate voters in the list
+- no pruning of retired proposals
+- no timestamps
 - etc.

 ## What this does